Jared-Godar/codeup_notes/sql/sql_notes.md

 - Terminal/Command Line
 - GUI
 - Main language for most databases
-- Couple other options,, but language mostly similar with slight differences
+- Couple of other options, but the languages are mostly similar with slight differences

 ## Table Anatomy

 - Similar to Excel
 - **Column Name:**
 - **Record:** Single row; all the information about one entry in a table
-- **Key:** Unique identifier for each record; each table has a field that must be unique; can be alphaneumeric or string, best practice use a number
+- **Key:** Unique identifier for each record; each table has a field that must be unique; can be alphanumeric or string, best practice use a number
 - **Field:** Columns
 - **Value** information in a cell

-- Isn't a way to just look at the whole thing like a spreadsheet; no reason to; resource intensive
+- Isn't a way to just look at the whole thing like a spreadsheet; no reason to; resource-intensive
-- Instead, quety specific values
+- Instead, query specific values

 - **Table Info** more engineering information, gives create syntax
 - **Content** Shows first thousand lines of data - gives you an idea of what is being stored